.webp)

 - Lastly, a speaker from Africa got booked for a crypto summit in Dubai through SpeakUp and cried when he shared it

 And building in Dubai made their ambition realistic.
-As the two founders say, “In other places, people focus on risks.
-In Dubai, people focus on possibilities, and being in an ecosystem supported by hubs like Meydan Free Zone helped us build a global product from day one.
+As the two founders say, “In other places, people would’ve focused on risks.
+In Dubai, people focus on possibilities, and being in an ecosystem supported by hubs like Meydan Free Zone gave us the confidence and infrastructure to build a truly global product from day one.”

 Looking Ahead